ubclaunchpad/LP-website/handbook/onboarding/design.md

 ### Google Drive

 Make sure all designers are given "editor" access to the [shared Launch Pad Design subfolder](https://drive.google.com/drive/u/0/folders/1Zfe25r3D77hGdyMkj0tlxHNa-r7fAq1d), which is owned by the `team@ubclaunchpad.com` account.
+[Rocket](/handbook/onboarding/everyone.md#rocket-setup) should do this for you - check your email for an invitation!
+Please do not ask to be added directly without checking with `#ask-rocket` if there is a problem.

 **Everything you add to Drive should be placed in an appropriate UBC Launch Pad Google Drive folder!** This helps us make sure that we never lose access to designs and assets.
 Typically: